 What Are The Types of Elastics in Orthodontics?

-There are various types of both ligatures and rubber bands.
+There are various types of ligatures and rubber bands.
 Ligatures always have the same purpose of holding the archwire in place, but the material they’re made of and the position they’re in can change how frequently you visit your orthodontist and if you will require additional treatment.

 The most common type of ligature is elastic ligation.
 Elastic ligatures are your classic colored rubber bands that attach to the bracket to hold the archwire in place.
 They are very customizable and have a smaller profile than other ligatures.
 Given their elastic nature, there is a need to change them every few weeks so that the metal wire remains tightly attached.
 Self-ligation is another type of ligature that holds the archwire in place with a specialized metal door on the bracket.
 They don’t require adjusting as often as elastic ligation but they’re more expensive and a little more difficult to work with at the later stages of the treatment.

-According to Healthline, dentists classify rubber bands by either size, force, material, or even by the specific problems they’re trying to fix, mostly it’s either closing space between teeth or fixing bad bites.
-Usually, orthodontists will give you latex rubber bands unless you’re allergic to them in which case you can use synthetic ones.
+According to Healthline, dentists classify rubber bands by size, force, material, or even by the specific problems they’re trying to fix, mostly it’s either closing space between teeth or fixing bad bites.
+Usually, Portland orthodontists will give you latex rubber bands unless you’re allergic to them in which case you can use synthetic ones.

 How to Put Ligatures on Braces?